rust-lang/rust-wiki-backup/Anticipated-breaking-changes-during-1.0-alpha.md

 ## Traits and type system

-- *Coherence:* we will continue to improve the coherence rules (e.g. [the orphan rule](https://github.com/rust-lang/rust/issues/19470)), although this will probably not introduce break but rather allow more code to work.
+- *Coherence:* we will continue to improve the coherence rules (e.g. [the orphan rule](https://github.com/rust-lang/rust/issues/19470)), although this will probably not break existing code but rather allow more code to work.

 - *Subtyping:* some details of coercion and subtyping \[[1](https://github.com/rust-lang/rust/issues/18737), [2](https://github.com/mozilla/rust/issues/3598)\] are likely to be tweaked.
 We do not anticipate significant breakage here.